 Theme: Memories Matter: Until there is a CARE, there is HOPE!!

 Episirus Scientifica would like to take the opportunity to announce the commencement of the 4th Edition of 2021 World Dementia and Mental Health Conference.

 2021WDMH will provide a platform that brings together eminent neurologists, psychiatrists, psychologists, neuroscientists, and many more.
 The gathering incorporates prompt keynote sessions, symposiums, workshops/Special Session and offers exceptional sessions, presentations with a great education, and networking opportunities for all levels of academic professionals.
 And also, a great opportunity for the young researchers to share (oral/poster presentation) and a scope to learn from experiences shared by distinguished participants.

 Scope and Importance

 If considered on a global scale, around 50 million people have dementia, and there are nearly 10 million new cases every year.
-Dementia, a syndrome in which there is retrogression in memory, behavior, thinking, and the ability to perform activities.
+Dementia, a syndrome in which there is retrogression in memory, behaviour, thinking, and the ability to perform activities.
 It mainly affects older people and is one of the major causes of disability and dependency.
 It is important to understand what causes the diseases so that effective treatments can be developed and improved ways of providing care can be implemented.
 But in order to have progress in this research field, we need more researchers to take part and hopefully one day research will lead a way to find a cure.

 The conference will gather participants from all across the globe to share their experiences and knowledge in the field of Dementia.
 Best networking will result in spreading awareness which delivers new opportunities for people to play their part in beating dementia.